 Well, parents, we’re here to tell you that the same applies to your reading experience when helping your little ones learn a second language!
 Engaging your child in a dialogue or ongoing conversation while reading is known as “dialogic reading”, a practice that truly enriches the reading experience, and, more importantly, helps children grasp a second language more easily and enhance their vocabulary as they are exposed to new words more often.
 In other words, try to be the awesome teacher who uses relatable and engaging conversation to make difficult topics, or words, easier to understand!

-It’s important to note that even before babies can talk or engage in reading, they can listen and absorb everything you are saying!
+It’s important to note that even before babies can talk or engage in reading bilingual baby books, they can listen and absorb everything you are saying!
 For this reason, it’s important to have a conversation with your baby when you are reading so that you can give them as much exposure as possible to the language you want them to learn!
 Using bilingual books for kids, specifically books with sound, can make this process easier as they not only provide exposure to both languages, but make the experience interactive and fun for little ones.

 Here are four simple steps you can follow to achieve dialogic reading– keep the acronym “PEER” in mind to help you remember them:

 - Prompt your child to say something about the book.
-This can include asking different questions, pointing out objects in the illustrations and commenting on them, or imitating and acting out the noises you hear in a sound book or singing along and discussing the popular nursery rhymes in musical books.
+This can include asking different questions, pointing out objects in the illustrations and commenting on them, imitating and acting out the noises you hear in a sound book or singing along and discussing the popular nursery rhymes in musical books.

 - Evaluate their response; wait to see what your child shows interest in.
 Having many conversations together about topics that genuinely interest your child is a great and effective way to promote language development.
 A child can express their interest by waving, babbling or using words as they get older.